Email Gen@WomenWhoSki.org

 7 nights ~ check in Sat., check out Sat.

-(may add 3 nights after official end date at WWS nightly rate)
+(may extend your vacation up to 3 nights after official end date at WWS nightly rate)

-• King or double queen room: $279 a night plus tax; resort fee waived
+• King or double queen room: $279 a night plus tax; daily resort fee waived

 • This is our official Epic Pass trip for 2026, but with Deer Valley, an Ikon resort, being so close, we are offering guests to ski there too.
 It is suggested that if you have unused buddy passes, to share them with ladies who want to ski the mountain for which they do not have a pass.